 Improperly Parked Bikes

 A bike rack is the safest place for you to park your bike on campus.
-Bikes secured by trees, handrails, or blocking the right of way on the sidewalks, steps, and ramps, can be removed immediately by Pitt Police.
+Bikes secured by trees, handrails, or blocking the right of way on the sidewalks, steps, and ramps can be immediately removed by Pitt Police.

 Bikes that show clear signs of abandonment (such as rusted chains, flat tires, and weather damage) and have not moved from a public rack for several weeks, will be removed and impounded by the Pitt Police.

-Bikes that have been impounded and have not been claimed after 90 days are considered abandoned and become property of the University.
+Bikes that have been impounded and have not been claimed after 90 days are considered abandoned and become the property of the University.